 In Figure 15, the UWI minus ECMWF first-guess wind-speed history is plotted.
-The history plot shows several peaks, most of which are related to low data volumes.
+The history plot shows several peaks, which are often the result of low data volume (e.g., 00 UTC 07 August 2006).
 Similar results apply for the history of de-aliased CMOD4 winds versus FG (Figure 17).
+The improved behavior observed since 25 July 2006 (see previous Cyclic report) seems to be sustained during Cycle 118.

 Figure 19 displays the locations for which UWI winds were more than 8 m/s weaker (top panel) and more than 8 m/s stronger (lower panel) than FG winds.
-Like for cycle 111, such collocations are isolated, and usually indicate meteorologically active regions, for which UWI data and ECMWF model field show reasonably small differences in phase and/or intensity.
+Like for cycle 117, such collocations are isolated, and often indicate meteorologically active regions, for which UWI data and ECMWF model field show reasonably small differences in phase and/or intensity.
+Now coverage of the Southern hemisphere has been further extended, large differences are increasingly found near ice edges.
+It indicates non-optimal flagging in the ECMWF quality control, rather than anomalous ERS-2 backscatter triplets.